aixoss/aix-puppet/README.md

    into parameters is performed.
    If set to <b>absent</b>, .
    - <b>name</b> : to uniquely identify the download to be performed.
-You can have several 'patchmngt' clauses in your ./manifests/init.pp, each of them being uniquely identified.
+You can have several 'patchmngt' clauses in ./manifests/init.pp, each of them being uniquely identified.
-  - action : action to be performed.
+  - <b>action</b> : action to be performed.
 This parameter can take several values : <b>install</b>,
    <b>update</b>, <b>reboot</b>, <b>status</b>.
 By default, <b>status</b> is assumed.
    <b>install</b> action enables installation (or un-installation) of a lpp_source, <b>update</b>
    action enables update of a system (installation of a service pack or installation of a technical level), <b>reboot</b> action enables to launch reboot of LPARs. <b>status</b> action displays version level and efix information related to LPARs.
-  - lpp_source : name of the NIM lpp_source resource to be installed/un-installed or which needs to be used to performed system update.
+  - <b>lpp_source</b> : name of the NIM lpp_source resource to be installed/un-installed or which needs to be used to performed system update.
 In case of update, this lpp_source is the one which was built by a previous 'download' clause (results of suma downloads).
-  - targets : names of the LPARs on which to perform action
+  - <b>targets</b> : names of the LPARs on which to perform action
-  - sync : if action needs to be done synchronously or asynchronously.
+  - <b>sync</b> : if action needs to be done synchronously or asynchronously.
 Two possible values for this parameter : <b>yes</b> and <b>no</b>.
 By default, <b>no</b> is assumed.
  ##### Explanations
  The aim of this provider is to provide software maintenance operations on a list of LPARs